 Care2 is one of the most reliable CPA vendors in the progressive space, with a network of over 53 million members who are likely to take action around social causes.
 You can run online petitions (with an image or video at the top) through Care2 in a particular geography (e.g. the state of Florida) to find people who care enough about your issue to add their name to your action and opt in to your email list in the process.
 What’s more, you can provide an existing list of your supporters to use as a suppression file so that you’re not paying for names you already have.

 A newer feature that vendors like Care2 have introduced is the ability to contract for cell phone numbers.
 It’s more expensive to build a list of textable cell phones (somewhere around $4.50–$5.00 per number), and you do need to invest in a carrot of sorts (e.g. a button or sticker) to incentivize sign-ups for this higher-bar ask.

 A couple of caveats with traditional CPA:

-- The larger the net you’re able to cast with your targeting, the more successful your CPA campaign will be.
+- The larger the net you’re able to cast with your online petition targeting, the more successful your CPA campaign will be.
 Feasible CPA campaigns are typically targeted at the statewide level at a minimum due to inventory and scale—it can be tough to list build around a specific issue in a small area, like a congressional district.
 The more general you can be with your targeting, the more names you’ll get in a shorter amount of time.